brunowdev/template-jshint/README.md

-# template-jshint
-This repo contains a template config for jshint.
+This repo contains a template config for jshint and some useful commands.

 Also check http://jshint.com/docs/options/